Oklahoma - Sectoral Privacy Overview

 Oklahoma criminal law makes it unlawful for any person to wilfully and with intent to defraud to obtain personal identifying information, including but not limited to name, address, social security number, date of birth, place of business of employment, debit/credit account numbers, driver license numbers, or any other personal identifying information of another person, living or dead (§ 21-1533.1 of Title 21 of O.S.).
-Violators can receive a fine up to $100,000 and one to five years of imprisonment.
+Violators can receive a fine of up to $100,000, or one to five years of imprisonment, or by both.
 If the violator's victim is under 18 years of age, the punishment increases term of not less than two years nor more than ten years, or a fine not to exceed $100,000.00, or by both.

 2.4.
 Personal Privacy Protection Act